area17/twill-firewall/README.md

 If you have authorization on your app (as you have on Twill), you can exempt logged in users from the rate limit, so they don't risk getting blocked.

+## Detecting attacks

+If enabled it will rate limit requests (per minute) by the IP address.
+After a minute is passed the offending client can get back to do more requests.
+Enabling "Automatically add blocked IP addresses to block list" makes a block permanent, it adds the "attacker" IP address to the block list.

+Make sure you set a too low rate, so you don't risk blocking Gooble Bot and other search engine crawlers out there.

 ## Installing

 ### Require the Composer package: